bmedscience-banner

 Additional costs: You may incur additional costs for this programme, including the cost of travelling to and from project/placement locations.

 This course is available to home students only.
-EU and International students may wish to consider our International Year Zero HLS route through DMUIC.
+EU and International students may wish to consider our International Year Zero Pharmacy route through DMUIC.
 Find out more on the DMUIC website.

 Entry criteria